Oeufs à la Couille d’Âne

 About this recipe

-No donkeys were harmed in the making of this recipe.
-The “couille d’âne” in question is actually a rather plump, rustic shallot-onion, once grown in the Berry region of central France.
-The old province of Berry now sits across the départements of Indre and Cher, with the lovely city of Bourges as its historic capital.
-The name is local cheek, pure and simple, and if you ask me, the French do love a culinary double entendre.
-Try ordering this in a Berry bistro with a straight face.
+Before you worry, no donkeys were harmed in the making of this recipe.
+The “couille d’âne” in question is actually the name of a plump, rustic shallot‑onion that used to be grown in Berry – the donkey’s jewels are safe.
+The Berry region stretches across the départements of Indre and Cher, with the lovely city of Bourges as its historic capital.
+The name is pure local cheek, and the French do love a culinary double entendre.
+Try ordering this in a Berry restaurant with a straight face.
 I dare you.

 Where oeufs à la couille d’âne comes from